“Donat of Devotion” Patron Membership:

 Accordingly, the Sergeants and Adjutantes, Knights and Dames of the Order hold Donat members in the highest regard, respected as their greatest benefactors who make the chivalric and charitable missions possible through support of the Templar Order.
 Donats participate in the Order in full membership, with access to all Templar events and activities.

-Donats are equally Templar Brothers and Sisters of the Order, in their own right, for the merit of their important role.
-In the modern Templar Order, both male and female Donats can use the formal title “Donat of Devotion”.
-Donats can also use the alternative or supplemental title “Patron of the Temple of Solomon” (Patronus / Patrona Templi Solomonis), allowing for the post-nominal letters “PTS”.
+Donats of Devotion are equally Templar Brothers and Sisters of the Order, in their own right, for the merit of their important role.
+Both male and female Donats use the same formal title “Donat of Devotion”.
+Donats can also use the alternative or supplemental title “Patron of the Temple of Solomon” (Patronus / Patrona Templi Solomonis).

 Chivalric Regalia for Donats of Devotion